Friday, January 16, 2026

 Examples of different covering types are braided loom, woven, split sleeve, tape, or conduit.

-4. Wire Coloring And Labeling
+4. Wire Coloring and Labeling

-If you require labels to help you quickly identify circuit names, you need to note on your drawing your prefered wire colors, and the text you want to be printed, or labelled on the wires.
+If you require labels to help you quickly identify circuit names, you need to note on your drawing your preferred wire colors, and the text you want to be printed, or labelled on the wires.

 Note the following: color, text, connector labels, wire labels, or assembly label.